 ESG and Financial Literacy

-The project goal is to facilitate the incorporation of ESG factors into investment decision making.
-We are particularly interested in the Millennials/Gen Z audience.
+The project goal is to facilitate the incorporation of environmental, social and governance (ESG) factors into investment decision-making.
+We are particularly interested in the Millennial/Generation Z audience.
 On the supply side, we are developing a database of different ESG-related products that exist and identify how this information currently is made available to potential investors.
 We will make a preliminary classification of these standards according to the current dimensions, typologies, and characteristics.
 On the demand side, we are developing a new survey to assess investor’s financial and ESG literacy as well as their motivation for and expectations of investing in ESG products.
-A pilot survey will be conducted among Millennials Gen Zers in the U.S. Our analysis will look for gaps between the ‘supply and demand’ of ESG investing information and opportunities to close these same gaps.
+A pilot survey will be conducted among Millennials/Gen Zers in the U.S. Our analysis will look for gaps between the ‘supply and demand’ of ESG investing information and opportunities to close these same gaps.

 Translating SDGs into ESG

 For investors, ESG is becoming an ever more important consideration in their investment decisions.
 Larry Fink, CEO of Blackrock predicts that the demand for ESG will transform investing in the near future and ESG metrics will become the most important component for assessing a company’s value.
 We will focus on the following two research questions:

 - How well do the current metrics used to measure and message CSR activities translate when compared to the indicators used to assess ESG?

 - How can firms most effectively and efficiently identify, collect, analyze and message information about their activities that is responsive to both CSR and ESG audiences?